 The M.A. in FCS Textile and Apparel Studies concentration may be appropriate for applicants with a bachelor's degree in another discipline.
 Additional undergraduate coursework may be required for admission to the master's program.

 - Dr. Chitra Singh: Assistant Professor

 Courses focus on developing advanced competencies necessary for success in the fashion business or education environment.

 Our graduates find success in a wide variety of industry and educational sectors, including as college instructors, marketing executives, brand and quality managers, product developers and international trade association representatives.
 Graduates have also used their studies as preparation for entry to a doctor of philosophy degree program.

 FCS 6220: Practicum in Family and Consumer Sciences (two to six credits)

 This practicum gives master's level students an opportunity to apply knowledge and information acquired in the family and consumer sciences academic setting and further develop and refine professional skills with the guidance and assistance of professionals currently working in the field.
 Prerequisite: Admission to the M.A. in Family and Consumer Sciences.
-To plan a practicum, contact Dr. Karen Blaisure (September-June) or Dr. Richard Zinser (July and August).
+To plan a practicum, contact Dr. Karen Blaisure (September-April) or Dr. Suzan Ayers (May-August).